ohbm/osr2021/access.md

 <br>
 ## Participant mini-grants
 <p align="justify">
-We are pleased to provide a limited number of participant mini-grants of up to 100 USD.
+We are pleased to provide a limited number (N = 20) of participant mini-grants of up to 100 USD.
 We will consider mini-grant applications from both OHBM registrants and zero-cost registrants.
 These mini-grants are intended to support engagement and participation in the OSR.
 These are ideal to assist with buying essential online communication equipment, data packages, or related expenses.
 </p>
 {::options parse_block_html="true" /}
 <p align="justify">